pulumi/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 ### General options

-The following options are general virtual machine and Terraform workflow
+The following options are general virtual machine and workflow
 options:

 * `name` - (Required) The name of the virtual machine.
-* `resource_pool_id` - (Required) The [managed object reference
+* `resource_pool_id` - (Required) The managed object reference
-  ID][docs-about-morefs] of the resource pool to put this virtual machine in.
+  ID of the resource pool to put this virtual machine in.
-  See the section on [virtual machine migration](#virtual-machine-migration) for details on changing this value.
+  See the section on virtual machine migration for details on changing this value.

-[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 ~> **NOTE:** All clusters and standalone hosts have a resource pool, even if one has not been explicitly created.
-For more information, see the section on [specifying the root resource pool ][docs-resource-pool-cluster-default] in the `vsphere_resource_pool` data source documentation.
+For more information, see the section on specifying the root resource pool in the `vsphere_resource_pool` data source documentation.
 This resource does not take a cluster or standalone host resource directly.

-[docs-resource-pool-cluster-default]: /docs/providers/vsphere/d/resource_pool.html#specifying-the-root-resource-pool-for-a-standalone-host

-* `datastore_id` - (Optional) The [managed object reference
+* `datastore_id` - (Optional) The managed object reference
-  ID][docs-about-morefs] of the virtual machine's datastore.
+  ID of the virtual machine's datastore.
 The virtual machine configuration is placed here, along with any virtual disks that are created where a datastore is not explicitly specified.
 See the section on [virtual machine migration](#virtual-machine-migration) for details on changing this value.
-* `datastore_cluster_id` - (Optional) The [managed object reference
+* `datastore_cluster_id` - (Optional) The managed object reference
-  ID][docs-about-morefs] of the datastore cluster ID to use.
+  ID of the datastore cluster ID to use.
 This setting applies to entire virtual machine and implies that you wish to use Storage DRS with this virtual machine.
 See the section on [virtual machine migration](#virtual-machine-migration) for details on changing this value.